Last Updated on November 8, 2021

 The town of Leavenworth in Washington State, also affectionately referred to as “Christmas town in Washington”.
 Leavenworth at Christmas puts on the best Christmas light show in the Pacific Northwest (& probably the US!).
-Leavenworth is a Bavarian styled town in the Cascade mountains just over 2 hours east of Seattle on US Highway 2.
-It’s easy to take the scenic route through the mountains or you can take the Amtrak snow train from Seattle to Leavenworth which includes breakfast, Christmassy entertainment and dinner on the return journey.
+Leavenworth is a Bavarian-styled town in the Cascade mountains just over 2 hours east of Seattle on US Highway 2.
+It’s easy to take the scenic route through the mountains or you can take the Amtrak snow train from Seattle to Leavenworth.
+The train includes breakfast, Christmassy entertainment, and dinner on the return journey.

 Contributed by Hannah of That Adventurer Blog